matlux/jvm-breakglass/README.md

 Clojure and REPL can be introduced into a pure Java project to improve troubleshooting without having to force a team to migrate their code away from Java.

 nRepl is easy to start in Clojure but it needs a tiny bit of work to inject it into your java process.
-If your using Spring and Java, this project has done that for you.
+If you are using Spring and Java, this project has done that for you.
 This project is a Maven module that you can integrate in your java project and inject easily the Repl in your application.

 Watch these videos to get an introduction:
 * [EuroClojure2014](http://vimeo.com/100425265)